sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/_Users_Guide.rst

 ..
   [comment] instructions for 64 bit processors
 .. ifconfig:: CONFIG_part_family not in ('AM335X_family', 'AM437X_family', 'AM57X_family')

+    For this sdk, the defconfig found in arch/arm64/configs is used to create the prebuilt files.
+We recommend users to use this kernel configuration (or at least use it as a starting point).

     For example, to apply the recommended kernel configuration for K3 devices, use: